Usgs Earthquake Scraper avatar

 Usgs Earthquake Scraper

-Extract earthquake data from USGS.
-Get magnitude, location, depth, tsunami alerts, and significance for seismic events worldwide.
+Extract real-time and historical earthquake data from USGS.
+Get magnitude, location, depth, timestamps, and alert levels for seismic events worldwide.
+Monitor earthquake activity, build alert systems, and analyze seismological patterns.

 Pricing